phantomachine/hitotsubashi_workshop_2025/day_1/source/jax_intro.md

 +++

-## Exercise 2.1

-In the Exercise section of [a lecture on Numba and parallelization](https://python-programming.quantecon.org/parallelization.html), we used Monte Carlo to price a European call option.
+In the Exercise section of [a lecture on Numba and parallelization](https://python-programming.quantecon.org/parallelization.html), we use Monte Carlo to price a European call option.

 The code was accelerated by Numba-based multithreading.